Content Creation - What To Expect From Your Web Developer

 Really, the website designer’s responsibility is designing and building the framework for your website, and then they will give you the tools to enable you to add your own content.
 Typically an agency will add some pages of content in order to test the platform out.
 However, if you've got dozens of products, pages of content, and thousands of images to upload, then the expectation really is on you as the customer to upload your own content.

 This isn’t a get out of jail free card for your developer, is it simply because you know your products and your customers better than anyone else does.
 In many instances, it's better for you to upload your own content.
-Your web designer may be happy to upload your content, but this is considered additional work which may cost you a more than originally quoted.
+Your web designer may be happy to upload your content, but this is considered additional work which may cost you more than originally quoted.

 Some business owners think that they're masters of the written word, and they can write brilliant prose.
 However I’ve had several clients who have handed over their content which on reflection doesn't really match their core values, lacks a clear call-to-action and is just plain gibberish.
 Services such as copyrighting and uploading content and images will cost you extra.
 It is your responsibility to produce the initial set of content, but between us, we can upload the content for you and ensure it is of a high quality.